 Note to those with a child attending a private school: You might want to sit down before you see the price list.

 Yet, since kids grow so damn fast there’s a good chance you can use hand-me-downs from your own family or get hold of second-hand items elsewhere.
+I got my girls used to wearing second-hand clothes nice and early so they never had quarms about it.

 GET THE SIZING RIGHT